Celtic Week Classes - July 16-22, 2017

 We offer a full-day program, taught by Melissa Hyman, for children ages 6-12.
 Children must have turned 6 by July 1st to participate.
 No exceptions please.
 Evening childcare for ages 3-12 will be provided at no additional cost.

-This summer, we will explore the fascinating world of ANCIENT EGYPT!
-Journey back in time to visit one of the most powerful and colorful civilizations on Earth.
-Over 3,000 years of mummies, pyramids, mythology, and mystery will be our inspiration.
-We’ll learn about the ancient world of the Nile Delta through crafts, music, games and stories.
-We’ll make new friends, play our favorite messy games and dress up like kings and queens of the Old Kingdom.
-We’ll write our own original, Egypt-themed songs with the help of our very talented music teacher, Jane Kramer.
-At the end of the week, parents will get to hear us sing and see the crafts we’ve made, at our big performance at the Student Showcase.
+This summer, we will enter the fascinating ancient world of DINOSAURS.
+You are cordially invited to join our crack team of Swannanoa’s preeminent paleontologists.
+Our mission: to discover the world of those “terrible lizards” who walked the Earth millions of years ago.
+Be sure to bring your curiosity and creativity... and don’t forget to pack any fossils you have lying around the house!
+We’ll learn about the ancient world of the gentle Triceratops, Stegosaurus and Apatosaurus – and, of course, dreaded carnivores like Velociraptor and Tyrannosaurus Rex – through crafts, music, games and stories.
+We’ll make new friends, play our favorite messy games, and dress up in crazy clothes.
+We’ll write our own original dino-themed songs with the help of our very talented music teacher, Jane Kramer.
+At the end of the week parents will get to hear us sing and see the crafts we’ve made at our big performance at the Student Showcase.
 As a special treat, we will be visited throughout the week by wandering musicians and artists (Gathering staff) who will perform just for our kids.
 We will, of course, continue our beloved traditions of shaving cream hairdos, movie night, crazy contests and the Gathering Scavenger Hunt.
-Hop into our time machine for the journey of a lifetime!!
-There will be a $30 art/craft materials fee for this class, payable to Melissa, the Children’s Program coordinator, on arrival.
+It’ll be a journey you won’t soon forget!
+There is a $30 art/craft materials fee for this class; fee is payable by cash or check to Melissa Hyman, the Children’s Program coordinator, on arrival.